 To be eligible to live in University Housing during the fall and spring semesters, graduate students must maintain at least six credit hours.
 Students who need to enroll in fewer hours, or who must drop below these minimum requirements during the semester, should contact University Housing to request an exception.
-In certain cases, students may be required to submit a letter of support from their advisor.
-During the summer sessions, housing is available for any enrolled student as space permits.
-For more information about housing, visit University Housing online, visit our office at 1112 Pullen Hall, or call (919) 515-2440.
+For more information about housing, visit University Housing online or call (919) 515-2440.